Patch Management Software to Evaluate

 Atera integrates patch management directly into its RMM and help desk workflows, which means patching happens alongside monitoring, ticketing, and billing without switching between tools.
 Automated scheduling handles OS and software patches across Windows, Mac, and Linux.
 The AI Copilot feature assists technicians by summarizing tickets, suggesting resolutions, and generating scripts.
 Per-technician pricing supports unlimited endpoints, keeping costs predictable as device counts grow.

-- Strong fit for MSPs and lean IT teams that need an all-in-one platform with predictable costs
+• Best for: MSPs and lean IT teams that need an all-in-one platform with predictable per-tech pricing.

-Ivanti Neurons for Patch Management: Best for Enterprise Risk-Based Patching
+6. Ivanti Neurons for Patch Management — Best for Enterprise Risk-Based Patching

 Gartner: Leader in Endpoint Management | Featured in Gartner Market Guide for Endpoint Management Tools